cardassian-tailor/Soda/README.md

 3. It is against the platform to penalize students for discretionary decisions.
 4. The platform should be easy to use and understand
 5. The platform is always open to suggestions
+6. The entire platform, not including examples, is seven pages or less.

 ### Font Formatting